pr0pz/eazy-notes/README.md

 <details>
 <summary>Does this plugin support the block editor (Gutenberg)?</summary>
 Yes!
-Easy Notes Lite is fully compatible with the block editor as well as other page builders.
+Eazy Notes is fully compatible with the block editor as well as other page builders.
 </details>

 <details>
 <summary>Is this plugin compatible with elementor?
 Divi builder?
 Bricks?</summary>
 Yes!
-Easy Notes Lite is fully compatible with all major page builders.
+Eazy Notes is fully compatible with all major page builders.
 Having problem with your prefered builder?
 Please open a request.
 </details>

 <details>